guptayush2112/3T1D_Capacitorless_DRAM/README.md

 ## Simulation:

 ### Transient Analysis:
-After creating and saving the schematic go to 'Tools' and open 'Primewave' to start the simulation.
-In the Primewave select the 'model file' i.e the '28nm PDK's .lib file presentin the HSPICE folder.
-After this select the 'tran' analysis in the analysis window and give the 'Start', 'Stop', and 'Step Size' parameters and save it.
-Then add the outputs which needs to be plotted by selecting the nets on the schematic.</br>
+in order to perform a successfull Transient Analysis simulation of the above Testbench Design, following steps were followed:
+1) After completion of Testbench design, click 'Save'
+2) Then, navigate to 'Tools' and in the drop-down menu of Tools, select 'Primewave'.
+3) The Testsuite Simualtion window appears, Here, double-click on the 'model file' and then in include path paste '/PDK/SAED_PDK32nm/hspice'.
+4) Then click to add Model File and select from that folder the 'saed32nm.lib', that is, the 28nm PDK's .lib file presentin the HSPICE folder and set section as 'TT'.
+Click Ok.
+5) Now double click on Analyses and you should see the Analysis window appear.
+Select from here '.tran' analysis and give the 'Start', 'Stop', and 'Step Size' parameters and save it by clicking Ok.
+6) Then add the outputs which need to be plotted by selecting the nets from the 'Pick from design' option.</br>
-Then go to 'Simulations -> Netlist and Run' to generate a netlist and run the simulation to get the below output.
+7) Then navigate to 'Simulations and click 'Netlist and Run' to generate the SPICE netlist and get the Output waveform on the Waveview Simulation window.

 <p align="center">
   <img src="Project Images/Trans_output.jpg"></br>
   Fig. 7: Transient Analysis of the Testbench